 Assemblies have a clear Christian focus and are genuine acts of worship.
 The twiceweekly Eucharist in the school chapel also enables students to experience and respect the corporate life of the Christian community.
 The school has a Lay Chaplain who organises celebrations of major festivals, as well as being at the forefront of supporting students in their Christian/social development.
 A 'thought for the day' is an important feature of school life and Christian Union groups meet on a regular basis.
-The St. Aidan's worship band, Aidan's Flame, is a hugely valued part of our community and leads the music in assemblies on a regular basis.
+The St Aidan's worship band, Aidan's Flame, is a hugely valued part of our community and leads the music in assemblies on a regular basis.

-All students are aware of the privileges they have and therefore also their responsibility to support those not as fortunate as themselves.
+All students are aware of the privileges they have and therefore also their responsibility to support those not as fortunate as themselves, ensuring that all can have life in all its fullness.
 The school follows the Biblical teaching in Luke 12:48 "From everyone who has been given much, much will be demanded."
-Support for local, national and international charities is an integral part of the school life.
+Support for local, national, and international charities is an integral part of the school life.

-We are grateful for your interest in St. Aidan's Church of England High School and we look forward to welcoming you soon.
+We are grateful for your interest in St Aidan's Church of England High School, and we look forward to welcoming you soon.